 Now, we’re not saying you need to completely give up your social life and all things delicious and fun.
 Making too many sacrifices is how you lose motivation and give up on your budget completely.
-Just have a think about what expenses are vital for maintaining your sanity.
-Keep those ones in place, but perhaps try and minimise them a little?
+Just think about what expenses are vital for maintaining your sanity.
+Keep those in place, but perhaps try and minimise them a little?
 Then, any non-essential expense that is more of a guilty pleasure and something you know you can live without, cut it out of your budget.
 Culling your budget is like culling your wardrobe: you have to be cut-throat about what you get rid of otherwise you’re just wasting space (money) on clothes (expenses) you don’t need and will never wear.

 Another awesome app you can download to help you with your budget planning is ASIC’s Budget Planner app, or find out more about calculators.
 It will let you categorise your expenses and add them up over a certain period of time to tell you exactly how much you are spending.
 It’s a good idea to set the time limit in line with your pay cycle.
 So, if you get paid fortnightly, get the app to measure your expenses every 2 weeks and so on.

 Making your Centrelink income work for you doesn’t need to be as difficult as it may seem.
 It’s always easier to maintain motivation when you have something to work towards.
 Set financial goals for yourself and then plan how you’re going to reach them in your budget.
-For example, you might aim to save $300 in a month.
+For example, you might aim to save $300 a month.
 Look at your budget and figure out what you have to do to reach that goal and then put the plan into action.
 Then, set a date for when you’d like to have reached that amount by.
-If you get there by that date you should reward yourself.
+If you get there by that date, you should reward yourself.

-Now, when we say ‘reward yourself’ we don’t mean go and blow that $300 on a nice dinner and lots of celebratory cocktails.
-We mean to just do something little for yourself as a reminder of how good it feels to achieve your goals.
+Now, when we say ‘reward yourself’ we don’t mean go and blow that $300 on a nice dinner and loads of fancy cocktails.
+We mean to do something little for yourself as a reminder of how good it feels to achieve your goals.
 A good reward could be a glass of wine with a friend, a cheeky chocolate bar from the supermarket, buy yourself one barista coffee or even take yourself to see a movie you’ve been waiting to see.
 Reward yourself with anything that is special and exciting to you and won’t break the budget.

 If you’re not working or not able to work, but you would like to try and increase that cash flow as much as possible – short of calling the Centrelink phone number and begging for higher payments – here are some ways in which you can do that.

 Ok, maybe not everything.
 However, if you do have things lying around the house that are no use to you anymore, why not try to make some money from them?
 Set up an eBay page or a Gumtree account.
 Sell your pre-loved goods to people who will love them more than you.
 Any clothes you don’t wear that are in good condition, old phones lying around that still work, even Xbox games or any sporting equipment that are just sitting there gathering dust.
-If you don’t need them, sell them to someone who does and you may be able to build up a nice little savings account to match your Centrelink online income.
+If you don’t need them, sell them to someone who does, and you may be able to build up a nice little savings account to match your Centrelink online income.

-If you have a room/rooms in your house that are currently unoccupied, it would be a good idea to rent them out.
-You will have to sacrifice some of your space and learn to share with others but you’ll save a significant amount on rent and might even make a friend in the process.
+If you have a room/rooms in your house that are currently unoccupied, it could be a good idea to rent them out.
+You will have to sacrifice some of your space and learn to share with others, but you’ll save a significant amount on rent and might even make a friend in the process.
 Reducing your rent is a great way to stretch your Centrelink Youth Allowance out a little further.

 Another way to add to your Centrelink online payments is to pick up short little jobs here and there.
 You could sign up for online surveys that pay for participation.
 You could participate in mock juries or focus groups.
-However, just keep in mind that that option may require you to be there in person so if that’s not possible then try and hunt out more online options.
+However, keep in mind that that option may require you to be there in person so if that’s not possible then try and hunt out more online options.
 You could also sign up to be a mystery shopper for retail stores and hospitality businesses.
-All you’d need to do here is frequent a particular shop or restaurant, act like a customer and then share the details with the owners of the company.
+All you’d need to do here is frequent a particular shop or restaurant, act as a customer and then share the details with the owners of the company.
 These are all super easy ways to boost your budget a little without taking on too much stress.

-Sometimes all we need is a temporary boost just to get us back on track with our finances.
+Sometimes all we need is a temporary boost to get us back on track with our finances.
 If you’re drowning in expenses and living paycheck to paycheck with your Centrelink income, a small loan could be just what you need to pay off your bills and get back on track to achieving your financial goals.
 We’re all allowed to borrow money when things get a little tough.
 Why not get a personal loan on Centrelink benefits?
-Check out how it works (Centrelink loans) and perhaps one of our loans will be just the right thing to get you on your way to a healthy bank account.
+Check out how it works (Centrelink loans), and perhaps one of our loans will be just the right thing to get you on your way to a healthy bank account.

 As we are not affiliated with Centrelink, we can only offer general advice about Centrelink online services and payments.
-If you want more information on your payments and available options for increasing them you should jump online to Centrelink online services or dial the Centrelink phone number to get in touch.
-If you need myths debunked or need a loan then that’s what you come to us for!
+If you want more information on your payments and available options for increasing them, you should jump online to Centrelink online services or dial the Centrelink phone number to get in touch.
+If you need myths debunked or need a loan, then that’s what you come to us for!
 A personal loan is great for sorting out your finances and getting back on track with your budget.